North American F-86 Sabre: Deployment of MiGs and Sabres

 The MiGs flown from bases in Manchuria by Chinese, North Korean, and Soviet VVS pilots were pitted against two squadrons of the 4th Fighter-Interceptor Wing forward-based at K-14, Kimpo, Korea.
 The North Koreans and their allies periodically contested air superiority in MiG Alley, an area near the mouth of the Yalu River (the boundary between Korea and China) over which the most intense air-to-air combat took place.

-On 17 June 1951, at 01:30, Suwon Air Base was bombed by two Polikarpov Po-2 biplanes, who each dropped a pair of fragmentation bombs.
+On 17 June 1951, at 01:30, Suwon Air Base was bombed by two Polikarpov Po-2 biplanes, which each dropped a pair of fragmentation bombs.
 One scored a hit on the 802nd Engineer Aviation Battalion's motor pool, damaging some equipment, and two bombs burst on the flightline of the 335th Fighter Interceptor Squadron.
 One F-86A Sabre (FU-334 / 49-1334) was struck on the wing and began burning, eventually gutting the aircraft.
 Prompt action by personnel who moved aircraft away from the burning Sabre prevented further loss.
 Eight other Sabres were damaged in the brief attack, four seriously, and one F-86 pilot was among the wounded.
 The North Koreans subsequently credited Lt.
 La Woon Yung with this attack.